Healthy Recipes Blog

 • Use natural creamy peanut butter instead of tahini.

-• As mentioned above, you can mix cooked protein into the finished dish to turn it into a complete meal.
+• Mix a cooked protein into the finished dish to turn it into a complete meal.
 Try cooked shredded chicken or tiny cooked shrimp.

-• Top the noodles with a couple of fried eggs.
+• Top the noodles with a couple of fried or poached eggs.
 This is another delicious way to turn them from a side dish into a complete meal.

 Instructions

+Rinse the noodles and drain them.
 Toast the drained noodles in a dry skillet.
-This step will improve their texture.

 Dry-roasting the noodles in a dry skillet.